Close Menu

 Electric Guitar

 Electric guitars are made of mahogany, ash, alder, maple, and basswood.
-Mahogany gives a rich, three-dimensional sound and enhances the lower register.
+Mahogany gives a rich, three-dimensional sound and enhances the lower register at a guitar shop adelaide.
 However, this material is only used for expensive guitars of famous brands.
 Alder provides the instrument with a high, resonant sound, while ash also strengthens the upper register, but sounds harsher.
 Maple and linden have a powerful and rich sound in the middle register.

 Classic and Acoustic